ShapModel.add_feat_impact

 3. Group of samples: Compute the average feature impact and standard deviation for a group.

-To focus on specific samples, specify their indices in sample_positions.
-If names is provided, its length should match sample_positions.
+To focus on specific samples, specify their indices in samples.
+If names is provided, its length should match samples.

 # Multiple samples